lessthen3/GGPO4ALL/README.md

 #### Sessions

-GGPO4ALL uses a class object called Sessions that hold and manage state information.
+GGPO4ALL uses a class object called a Session that hold and manage state information.
 Each Session can be called on by multiple threads at a time, and multiple Sessions can be hosted on any number of threads.
-Packets are sent and received inside threadsafe queues that utilize mutexes.

 #### Takeaway